top of page

 Auto-etnographic reflection of contact moments with people with dementia

-At the start of the research Covid-regulations prohibited direct contact with PwD, thus secondary sources (e.g. movies, articles) were used to gain insight into the lives of PwD.
-Afterwards, the first author of this paper visited PwD for a year in different contexts (e.g. at home, a day care center and a care home; from early diagnosis to the more advanced stages; elderly and people with young onset dementia) in weekly sessions.
-These interactions, observations and interviews with PwD gave the first author, who had no prior contact with PwD, the opportunity to study her own development of an empathic understanding for PwD.
+At the start of the research Covid-regulations prohibited direct contact with people with dementia, thus secondary sources (e.g. movies, articles) were used to gain insight into the lives of people with dementia.
+Afterwards, the researcher visited people with dementia for a year in different contexts (e.g. at home, a day care center and a care home; from early diagnosis to the more advanced stages; elderly and people with young onset dementia) in weekly sessions.
+These interactions, observations and interviews with people with dementia gave the first author, who had no prior contact with people with dementia, the opportunity to study her own development of an empathic understanding for people with dementia.
 Moments of auto-ethnographic reflections were documented via illustrations, photos and videos, which were later clustered to identify elements influencing this empathic understanding.

-An empathic understanding was established by going through a process of (1) discovering what it means to have dementia (i.e. through media), (2) having multiple encounters getting to know PwD and their network of (in)formal caregivers, to end with (3) an established empathic connection (i.e. designer-user relation) with PwD who she shared similarities with (e.g. same age as her parents).
-Media gave an insight into the progression of the disease and its influence on PwD and family, in comparison to the short encounters with PwD where only the current stage of dementia could be observed.
-However, media alone could not enhance an empathic understanding for PwD and during the first encounters it was still hard for the first author to connect.
-Only when the first author met PwD and family-members with similarities to herself, could she relate and internalize PwDs experiences.
-During this process of empathizing with PwD, the first author often needed moments of individual (e.g. drawing, writing down, editing photos and videos) and group reflection (i.e. conversations with others) to detach from the PwD and process the experiences.
+An empathic understanding was established by going through a process of (1) discovering what it means to have dementia (i.e. through media), (2) having multiple encounters getting to know people with dementia and their network of (in)formal caregivers, to end with (3) an established empathic connection (i.e. designer-user relation) with people with dementia who she shared similarities with (e.g. same age as her parents).
+Media gave an insight into the progression of the disease and its influence on people with dementia and family, in comparison to the short encounters with PwD where only the current stage of dementia could be observed.
+However, media alone could not enhance an empathic understanding for people with dementia and during the first encounters it was still hard for the first author to connect.
+Only when the first author met people with dementia and family-members with similarities to herself, could she relate and internalize people with dementia's experiences.
+During this process of empathizing with people with dementia, the first author often needed moments of individual (e.g. drawing, writing down, editing photos and videos) and group reflection (i.e. conversations with others) to detach from the people with dementia and process the experiences.
 Reflecting on ‘what happened’ increased empathic understanding

 Literature review

 Literature was reviewed using search-terms like ‘handover approach’, ‘design for dementia’, ‘empathic design’, ‘transfer of experience' in Google Scholar.
-Papers were evaluated and included in the review on their ability to answer one of the following research questions: How can an empathic understanding for PwD be gained without having direct contact with the end-user?
-Which examples of tools and approaches transfer an empathic understanding for PwD?
+Papers were evaluated and included in the review on their ability to answer one of the following research questions: How can an empathic understanding for people with dementia be gained without having direct contact with the end-user?
+Which examples of tools and approaches transfer an empathic understanding for people with dementia?
 The final selection included 50 papers, which after clustering gave insight into three ways empathy is gained other than by having direct contact with the end-user.
 The first way is by using a designer's imagination in order to empathize with the end-user [13].
-Second Smeenk, Sturm and Eggen describe the use of a representative of PwD, a ‘principal designer’, having direct contact with PwD and transfer these experiences to the design-team [23].
+Second Smeenk, Sturm and Eggen describe the use of a representative of people with dementia, a ‘principal designer’, having direct contact with people with dementia and transfer these experiences to the design-team [23].
 Choosing a principal designer from the design-team is beneficial in comparison to the use of an external proxy because of his/hers understanding of the team structure and company atmosphere [14, 22, 28].
 Third an empathic understanding is established by going through four phases; (1) discovering the users world, (2) immersing into the users world, (3) connecting with the user and (4) detaching from the user in order to design for the end-user [21].

 Iterative process in the educational context

-During an iterative process, prototype handover approaches were evaluated on their ability to transfer an empathic understanding for PwD in the educational design context.
-Five workshops were organized in two different countries with groups of 4-16 student-designers with little to no prior experience with PwD.
+During an iterative process, prototype handover approaches were evaluated on their ability to transfer an empathic understanding for people with dementia in the educational design context.
+Five workshops were organized in two different countries with groups of 4-16 student-designers with little to no prior experience with people with dementia.
 In all five workshops the first author of this paper took on the role as principal designer (i.e. defined in the research as one of the three ways to gain an empathic understanding for the user-group when direct contact isn’t possible) and one of the other authors (i.e. who have more than ten years of experience in the context of design for dementia) took on the role as the second principal designer.

-In the pilot workshop designers used empathic questions to compare their own experiences with those of PwDs, however the designers didn’t connect with PwD.
-The second and third online workshop combined empathic questions with personas (i.e. biography, stories, photos, handmade drawings and videos) based on PwD the first author met during ethnographic research, and showed the challenges of establishing an empathic understanding during one short moment.
-The fourth handover workshop made use of handover boxes (i.e. boxes containing biographies, stories, photos, videos and objects made or used by PwD), which encouraged the designers to imagine and connect with the user-group.
+In the pilot workshop designers used empathic questions to compare their own experiences with those of people with dementia's, however the designers didn’t connect with people with dementia.
+The second and third online workshop combined empathic questions with personas (i.e. biography, stories, photos, handmade drawings and videos) based on people with dementia the first author met during ethnographic research, and showed the challenges of establishing an empathic understanding during one short moment.
+The fourth handover workshop made use of handover boxes (i.e. boxes containing biographies, stories, photos, videos and objects made or used by people with dementia), which encouraged the designers to imagine and connect with the user-group.
 Lastly an online session using empathic questions, was followed by a workshop with the handover boxes.
 Dividing the handover into two workshops gave designers more time to reflect and develop an empathic understanding.

 Interviews with professional designers

 All interviews were recorded, transcribed, and thematically clustered.
-The use of a representative for PwD (e.g. the client or a designer from the company who has personal experience with PwD, a member from the research-team having first-time contact with PwD, or an external expert) is common in design practice to gain understanding of the end-users.
-Second we noticed the use of tools that rely on the designers’ imagination in order to transfer an empathic understanding towards PwD (e.g. presentations, personas, customer journey, storyboard, VR).
+The use of a representative for people with dementia (e.g. the client or a designer from the company who has personal experience with people with dementia, a member from the research-team having first-time contact with people with dementia, or an external expert) is common in design practice to gain understanding of the end-users.
+Second we noticed the use of tools that rely on the designers’ imagination in order to transfer an empathic understanding towards people with dementia (e.g. presentations, personas, customer journey, storyboard, VR).
 In addition the more extensive the tools (e.g. providing participant- & context-specific insights, non-verbal gestures), the easier it becomes for a designer to gain an understanding for the end-user.
-Third, we identified the need for group reflection and discussion in all phases of the design process (e.g. during the research-phase group reflections are opportunities to share experiences with PwD, in the design-phase reflection is needed to make connections and come up with concepts).
+Third, we identified the need for group reflection and discussion in all phases of the design process (e.g. during the research-phase group reflections are opportunities to share experiences with people with dementia, in the design-phase reflection is needed to make connections and come up with concepts).
 Lastly we identified a designers’ need for control when selecting tools and approaches to be integrated into the current design practice (e.g. a designers’ way of working, a company’s design process).

 For more information: MAPPING